-The BCFMCA has a full D-STAR repeater stack on the air.
+The BCFMCA has a full D-STAR repeater stack (less UHF, which was converted to DMR) on the air.

 This includes the following parts:

-The repeaters are now (as of April 2008) connected to the internet via the ICOM G2 Gateway software.
+The repeaters are now (as of April 2018) connected to the internet via the ICOM G3 Gateway software.
 This allows users to connect to other D-STAR repeaters arround the world!

 Please note, currently we are only approving applications on the gateway for users that are within the local coverage area of the repeaters.
 All other foreign call registrations will be deleted, unless prior arrangements have been made.

-If you run into trouble, or need further assistance, please contact VE7FET or VA7SOL (see contacts).
+If you run into trouble, or need further assistance, please contact VE7FET (see contacts).